queue-miscreant/neovimpv/README.md

 Do a YouTube search for `{query}`, then open a split containing the results.
 See YouTube splits below for info.

+As a !-command (`MpvYoutubeSearch!`), retrieves the first result and pastes it in the current window.

 ### `:MpvLogLevel {logger} {level}`